Escape Plan (film): Plot

-Staging an escape attempt, Breslin discovers he is aboard a massive prison ship under the guise of a container ship somewhere in the middle of an ocean.
-Hobbes reveals to Breslin that he is aware of his true identity and will ensure Breslin spends the rest of his life in the prison, while noting that Breslin's book was the ideal blueprint for constructing the prison.
+Staging an escape attempt, Breslin discovers he is aboard a massive prison ship under the guise of an oil tanker somewhere in the middle of an ocean.
+Having been informed by Clark of Breslin’s job as a prison security tester, Hobbes reveals to Breslin that he is aware of his true identity and will ensure Breslin spends the rest of his life in the prison (as requested by Clark, who intended to take over the joint business by getting rid of Breslin).
+Hobbes also notes that Breslin's book was the ideal blueprint for constructing the prison.
 Breslin offers Hobbes information on Mannheim in exchange for his release, to which Hobbes agrees.
 While Breslin feeds Hobbes false information about Mannheim, his colleagues, Abigail Ross and Hush, grow suspicious of Clark when Breslin's paycheck for the job is frozen.
 Hush discovers that the prison, codenamed "The Tomb," is owned by a for-profit organization linked to a notorious private security contractor.
-Clark is also revealed to be in contact with Hobbes about Breslin's imprisonment.
+Clark is also revealed to be in direct contact with Hobbes about Breslin's imprisonment.

-With help from another inmate named Javed, Breslin and Rottmayer deduce they are somewhere in the Atlantic Ocean near Morocco.
-Breslin appeals to the Tomb physician, Dr. Kyrie, to send a request for support from Rottmayer's associates.
-In the second escape attempt, Breslin kills Drake when he tries to stop them, but Javed is gunned down by Hobbes and his men.
-A helicopter sent by Mannheim engages in a gunfight with the guards.
-Rottmayer boards the helicopter while Breslin is flushed to the bottom of the ship.
-Reaching the helicopter as Hobbes fires at him, Breslin shoots several leaking oil barrels, killing Hobbes in the explosion.
+With help of an DIY-sextant and another inmate named Javed who sneaks outside to secretly measure the ship’s latitude, Breslin and Rottmayer deduce they are somewhere in the Atlantic Ocean near Morocco.
+Breslin convinces the Tomb physician, Dr. Kyrie, to send a request for support from Mannheim’s associates and relay them the ship’s coordinates.
+Shortly after, Breslin, Rottmeyer and Javed stage a rebellion in their sector, overpower the guards and sneak out of the prison into the interior facilities of the ship.
+In the second escape attempt, Breslin kills Drake when he tries to intercept them, but the already wounded Javed, who was buying time for Rottmayer and Breslin to escape, is gunned down by Hobbes and his men.
+A helicopter sent by Mannheim’s associates arrives at the ship and engages in a gunfight with the guards.
+Rottmayer kills the guards on the deck and boards the helicopter, waiting for Breslin.
+Meanwhile, Breslin, who remained inside the ship to cut off the power supply, hides in the ship’s septic tank and is flushed to the bottom of the ship when Hobbes’s men unintentionally depressurize the tank.
+Reaching the helicopter as Hobbes fires at him, Breslin climbs the hanging ladder and shoots several leaking oil barrels, killing Hobbes in the explosion.

-The helicopter lands on a Moroccan beach, where Rottmayer reveals he is actually Mannheim and "Jessica Miller" is in fact his daughter, who actually hired Breslin to mastermind her father's escape.
-As punishment for his betrayal, Clark is captured and locked in a shipping container and sent off to an unknown location.
+The helicopter lands on a Moroccan beach, where Rottmayer reveals he is actually Mannheim himself and "Jessica Miller" is in fact his daughter, who hired Breslin to mastermind her father's escape.
+As punishment for his betrayal, Lester Clark is captured by Hush, locked in a shipping container and sent off to an unknown location.